If you’ve heard about hormone replacement therapy, you might have a negative view of this treatment for menopause symptoms.

 For a patient considering hormone replacement, Dr. Booth spends time explaining the risks, which go beyond blood clots.
 Dual (estrogen and progesterone or a progestin) hormone replacement can increase the risk of breast cancer after about four years.
 Estrogen also can raise the risk of gallbladder disease.

 The gynecologist helps weigh all those factors with the patient, helping come to a very personal decision based on a woman’s goals and acceptance of risk.
-It’s not recommended for women with a history of a hormone-sensitive cancer or a blood-clotting disorder.
+It’s not recommended for women with a history of hormone-sensitive cancer or a blood-clotting disorder.
 Smokers and women who have migraines with auras should also steer clear.

 “Hormone replacement is the most individualized care plan that I know of in medicine,” Dr. Booth says.
 “First of all, it’s not disease treatment.
 Second of all, it’s controversial and there are risks.
 Third of all, many women have goals and values that are differing, and different fears and individual situations.”